 Description: English II ESOL is a course designed to provide instruction in the English II TEKS for beginner and intermediate level limited English proficient (LEP) students enrolled in ESL.
 It also works to build English language proficiency.
 Students are placed in this course according to their current level of English proficiency.
 This course does meet the graduation requirement for English II, so students who take this course may not later take regular English II for credit.
 It should be noted that some colleges and universities might not honor this course when considering a student's application for admission.

 What's next?
-English III or Pre-AP English III
+English III or AP English Language & Composition refer to Pre-AP/AP High School Course Agreement on page 41.

 2120-4 English II Gr: 10 1 Credit